 And yet one of the greatest things about fantasy (not just in gaming, but in literature, movies, and in our own minds) is that it is fantasy.
 We can explore things within the game that we would never want to encounter, knowing that it is not real and that no one needs to be hurt.
 As long as everyone in a group is comfortable enough with the subject, it can be explored in more ways than you might realize.
 So the first step is to take an honest inventory of your group's opinions on using slavery in the game.

 If someone is opposed to seeing it in a campaign, their voice should be respected.
-If a gamer wants to stick to the normal take-out-the-slavers quests, that is their choice and it's not as though they're not in good company.
+If a gamer wants to stick to the normal take-out-the-slavers quests, that is their choice and they're in good company.
 Even if everyone in a group agrees to try it out, you should see how they feel about it as the campaign progresses.
 If the experience goes in directions that the group finds disturbing, there is no reason to force the point.
 Using slavery – or just certain aspects of it – in a game isn't for everyone.
 But if you think it might appeal to you, read on.

-And since we don't want to tread the same old ground, this article won't be focusing on the fantasy races typically associated with slavery in D&D, such as aboleths and neogi.
+And since we don't want to tread the same old ground, this section won't focus on the fantasy races typically associated with slavery in D&D, such as aboleths and neogi.
 Enough has been written about them already, and one goal of this discussion is to widen the scope to include more possibilities and twists.
 This is also the reason that this will be written as though any character in a campaign can be a master or slave, whether they are a PC or an NPC.
 Too many books seem to assume that only NPCs will be slaves (to be rescued) and that only NPCs will be masters (to be brought down).
 When the story is in your hands, it can go any way you want.